cfjedimaster/IdleFleet/readme.md

 ### Changelog

+* 10/19/2021: Changed number formatting so that I could use it in Robert's change.

-10/19/2021: Robert shared a PR that adds an amount to money earned/lost.
+* 10/19/2021: Robert shared a PR that adds an amount to money earned/lost.
 I fixed a typo in my messages.

-10/19/2021: Moved messages into a JSON file.
+* 10/19/2021: Moved messages into a JSON file.
 Added random events that fall into 4 categories: win money, lose money, win ship, lose ship.
 Currently lose ship is disabled.